Call 911 if:

-For jellyfish stings, the American Heart Association and the American Red Cross have recommended the following:
+For jellyfish stings, the American Heart Association recommends the following:

 - Rinse the area with vinegar for at least 30 seconds.
 If vinegar is not available, a solution of baking soda can be used.
-This will deactivate the stinging cells of certain species of jellyfish.
+This will help deactivate the stinging cells of certain species of jellyfish.

 - Next, soak the area in hot water for at least 20 minutes if possible.
 Cold packs can be used instead if the area can’t be soaked in hot water.

-These treatments are based on research done in the Indo-Pacific areas, however, and may not be effective in the oceans of the North Atlantic .
+These treatments are based on research done in the Indo-Pacific areas, however, and may not be effective in the oceans of the North Atlantic.
 In fact, in this area, vinegar may actually make the symptoms worse, depending on the type of jellyfish.
-Some experts therefore recommend a hot water rinse and lidocaine applied to the area if available.
-If this is not possible, then removing the stinging cells and rinsing in seawater would also be an option.
+Some experts therefore recommend removing the stinging cells and rinsing in seawater.

 4. Treat Discomfort